There are lots of posts about baby names but how about what NOT to call your child?

 It’s almost as bad as the kid called Chilli, in the Beaver group I used to run (it was a boy, if you’re wondering).

-I sometimes wonder if those kids will end up doing what I did the summer I was nine years old, when I told everyone I met that my name was Steve.
+I sometimes wonder if these kids will end up doing what I did the summer I was nine years old, when I told everyone I met that my name was Steve.
 Worked BRILLIANTLY.
 Although, I’d have got away with it for longer had my breasts not come in the next year.

 What do you think – are quirky names a fun way to show individuality?
 Or will you join me at the judgmental jamboree and share your own worst overheard name?
+What’s on your list of what not to name your child?